ddsbook/blog/2015/drafts/a-parallel-universe-for-breaking-bars.md

 ### Fin

 Remember, visualizations can and should tell a story in their own right.
-Take a listen to [Episode 16](http://datadrivensecurity.info/podcast/data-driven-security-episode-16.html) of our podcast if you want to hear a visualization expert critique the 2015 DBIR and provide suggestions for how we can better communicate with our own graphs.
+Take a listen to [Episode 16](http://datadrivensecurity.info/podcast/data-driven-security-episode-16.html) of our podcast if you want to hear a visualization expert critique the 2015 DBIR and provide suggestions for how we could have communicated better with our own graphs.

+And, a huge "thank you" to Akamai for taking the time and resources to produce their report!